Code-Institute-Submissions/letter-bee/README.md

 window.history.replaceState({}, document.title, "/" + "learn.html");
 ```
 This didn't affect my previewed version, but in the live version removed part of the pathname which obviously caused many issues.
-The modifed code simply doesn't include this line.
+The modified code simply doesn't include this line.

 4. This wasn't exactly a bug, but rather a workaround.
 During testing, I discovered that Firefox doesn't allow autoplay unless the page has been interacted with first.
 This meant that when the user navigates from play mode directly to learn mode, the code was stopped by the autoplay blocker.\
 To fix this, I have added an additional modal that appears on page load and then runs the code upon the user's acceptance.